 4. Park cars in areas that won’t hamper snow removal operations.

 Many of the drives (old and new) were designed with our winter weather as an “after thought”.
 A truck cannot maneuver in a small area as well as a car, especially with a plow attached.
 Remember that snow plow limitations often mean results that fall short of resident expectations.

-The Village Highway / Forestry Department uses a 14% salt – 86% sand mix when sanding slippery roads.
-The sand mix is a temporary aid to traction and does little to melt packed snow / ice.
-Due to the expense and limited storage facilities, the sand / salt mix is applied only to the hills, turns and intersections.
+The Village Highway / Forestry Department uses 100% salt.
+Due to the expense and limited storage facilities, the salt is applied only to the hills, turns and intersections.

-You can assist yourself if you place sand barrels in strategic locations.
-Plastic garbage cans with covers work best and will be filled with a sand / salt mix upon request for your winter driving convenience.
+You can assist yourself if you place sand/salt barrels in strategic locations.
+Plastic garbage cans with covers work best and will be filled with a sand/salt mix upon request for your winter driving convenience.